simonmit/showcar-ui/README.md

 ## How to build:

+We are using *node 10.16.0* version for build.
+Make sure you have it installed.
+If you are using `nvm` simply run

+    nvm use
+and follow the instructions

 For building on your local machine install all npm packages first.
 Then you can use the gulp command to run the build:

     npm install or use `yarn`
     gulp build